 Discussions

-Here we see from the pairwise analysis that the genes in Z chromosome avian pairs have significantly higher dN/dS than austosomal gene on similarly sized chromosome 1-10.
+Here we see from the pairwise analysis that the genes in avian Z chromosome pairs have significantly higher dN/dS than austosomal genes on the similarly sized chromosomes 1-10.
 The same genes did not show significantly higher dN/dS in TSD species (crocodilians).
-When we apply maximum likelihood to the analysis we see that the Faster-Z in the avian pair was due to Faster-Z in Zebrafinch and not due to Chicken.
-The dN/dS of Z-linked genes in Chicken was not significantly greater than autosomal genes but it is significant in Zebrafinch.
-So, the Faster-Z we see in the pairwise analysis could be due to faster-Z in Zebrafinch alone.
-The crocodilian species did not show greater dN/dS in either of the analysis which supports the hypothesis that genes in the Z chromosome could evolve faster compared to autosomal genes and also the same gene in an autosomal context in crocodilian species.
+When we apply maximum likelihood to the analysis we see that the faster-Z in the avian pairs relative to the crocodilian pairs was due to solely or primarily to individual differences between zebrafish and chicken; the dN/dS of Z-linked genes in chicken was not significantly greater than that of autosomal genes, but it was significant in zebrafinch.
+The crocodilian species did not show greater dN/dS in either of the analysis which supports the hypothesis that genes in the Z chromosome could evolve faster, both compared to autosomal genes within its species and also compared to equivalent sex-determining genes in the autosomal context of crocodilian species.

 References